aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/diagrams/lab-environment-overview.md

 This diagram shows the main devices and storage components used in the legacy storage troubleshooting and backup case.
 It gives a quick overview of which computers, hard drives, optical drives, and backup storage were involved.

+It shows Computer 1 for IDE/PATA storage testing, Computer 2 for recovery and backup work, Computer 3 for RAM-upgrade documentation and backup preparation, and the external Seagate drive as the final backup destination.

 ---

 ```mermaid